1ets/lets-go-framework/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the Lets framework!
 The contribution guide can be found in the [Lets documentation](https://lets.dev1.my.id/docs/contributions).

 ## Code of Conduct

-In order to ensure that the LLets community is welcoming to all, please review and abide by the [Code of Conduct](https://lets.dev1.my.id/docs/contributions#code-of-conduct).
+In order to ensure that the Lets community is welcoming to all, please review and abide by the [Code of Conduct](https://lets.dev1.my.id/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities